qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_evis.rst

 Launch the Event Browser module ...............................

-To launch the Event Browser module, either click on the |event_browser|
-:sup:`eVis Event Browser` icon or click on :menuselection:`Database --> eVis -->
-eVis Event Browser`.
+To launch the Event Browser module, click on :menuselection:`Database --> eVis --> eVis Event Browser`.
 This will open the :guilabel:`Generic Event Browser` window.

 The :guilabel:`Event Browser` window has three tabs displayed at the top